-- Functional Parallelism splits up the process of computation by dividing an algorithm into separate functional sections and distributing these among different processors organized in a graph structure.
-One particular case is a pipeline where functional sections are connected along a single path from beginning to end.
+- Functional parallelism splits up the process of computation by dividing an algorithm into separately functional sections and distributing these sections onto different processors organized along a logical pipeline.
 Data is passed from one processor to another to be computed.
 The parallelism is achieved when different parts of data are processed concurrently by different functional sections on different processors.
-In many special-purpose graphics hardware systems, including commodity graphics cards, a graphics-rendering pipeline is partially realized using functional parallelism. - Data Parallelism splits up the process of computation by dividing the data amongst the processors, all of which perform more or less the same algorithmic function.
+In many special purpose graphics hardware systems, including commodity graphics cards, a graphics rendering pipeline is partially realized using functional parallelism. - Data parallelism splits up the process of computation by dividing the data amongst the processors, all of which perform more or less the same algorithmic function.
 The parallelism is achieved when multiple streams of the data are computed in parallel.
 Some graphics hardware, such as the SGI InfiniteReality, makes use of data parallelism at individual stages of a graphics pipeline.
-A large collection of parallel visualization algorithms have been designed based on data parallelism. - Farm Parallelism, which is a hybrid approach, splits up the process of computation into 'tasks', each of which is essentially a portion of data coupled with a functional operation to be performed.
-Typically, the tasks are kept in a queue, and are distributed to a 'worker' processor whenever one becomes available (i.e. idle).
-Many modern parallel visualization algorithms [19] have employed farm parallelism to optimize processor utilization.
+A large collection of parallel visualization algorithms have been designed based on data parallelism. - Farm parallelism splits up the process of computation into 'tasks', each of which is essentially a portion of data coupled with a functional operation to be performed.
+The tasks are kept in a queue, and are distributed to a 'worker' processor whenever one becomes available (i.e., idle).
+Many modern parallel visualization algorithms (e.g., [PMS99]) have employed farm parallelism to optimize processor utilization.

-In 1972, Flynn's taxonomy [20] redefined parallel architectures and, whilst it may be a little outdated now, it is still generally appropriate and widely used.
+In 1972, Flynn's taxonomy [Fly72] redefined parallel architectures and, whilst it may be a little outdated now, it is still generally appropriate and widely used.
 Flynn suggested four categories of parallel machines, namely SISD (Single Instruction stream, Single Data stream), SIMD (Single Instruction stream, Multiple Data stream), MISD (Multiple Instruction stream, Single Data stream), and MIMD (Multiple Instruction stream, Multiple Data stream).

-In 1978, Fortune proposed the PRAM (Parallel Random Access Machine) model [21], which is an idealized parallel machine of p processors sharing an unbounded global memory and a common clock.
+In 1978, Fortune proposed the PRAM (Parallel Random Access Machine) model [FW78], which is an idealized parallel machine of p processors sharing an unbounded global memory and a common clock.
 PRAM architectures are essentially synchronous shared-memory MIMD systems, which are further categorized into four subclasses according to whether a memory location can be read or written concurrently.
 By not considering synchronization problems and communication issues, the model focuses on the actual parallelization of a problem.

-Interconnection of processors and memory is a fundamental factor in classical parallel architectures.
-Two distinct system architectures are UMA (Uniform Memory Access) and NUMA (Non-Uniform Memory Access) [22].
-UMA systems are better known as SMP (Symmetric Multi-Processor) systems, where all processors can access all shared memory in the same, consistent time period.
+As interconnection of the processors and memory is a fundamental factor in classical parallel architecture, other models of parallel computations were proposed, including UMA (Uniform Memory Access) and NUMA (Non-Uniform Memory Access) [Ski88, Buy99] UMA systems are better known as SMP (Symmetric Multi-Processor) systems, where all processors are able to access all shared memory in the same, consistent time period.
 NUMA systems have differing access times for processors depending on the locality of the memory being accessed.
-Hence, NUMA systems can be much larger and more distributed [23].
+Hence, NUMA systems can be larger and more distributed [ZQ91].